Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Al Horford included, will play at 8:00 PM on Wednesday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+Al Horford be on the court for the Boston Celtics at 7:30 PM on Friday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-If you'd like to make predictions on Horford's performance, we dive into his available prop bets, using stats and trends, below.
+With prop bets available for Horford, let's break down some stats and trends to help you find good wagers.

 Al Horford Prop Bets vs. the 76ers